adarsh/manifesto/README.md

   people feel badly.
 * Every Friday afternoon, the team should demo the product to whoever pays for it.
 That's accountability.
 * The term "Backlog" is extremely discouraging and should be avoided.
+Think about having a "backlog" on day 1 of the project: You haven't even started and you're already behind!
 * Marking time in "sprints" clearly tells the developers to "work at an unhealthy pace until you can't go on anymore".
   Language is important.